Q: When exactly are these transitions happening?

 Q: What is the timeline for filling the positions?

 A: We are committed to continuing to resource the work of the Children’s Alliance.
-To fulfill Jon’s responsibilities, Paola, with consultation from staff and board, is considering various staffing options.
-We will have more information in early August.
+To help fulfill Jon’s responsibilities, we're hiring for a temporary Program Director.

 The Board of Directors has already begun planning for the Executive Director transition.
 We will announce a detailed timeline and process for the Executive Director search in early fall.
 The process will reflect the organization’s commitment to Undoing Institutionalized Racism and will offer opportunities for community and staff input.